Young Dan'l Boone

 Young Dan'l Boone is an American adventure drama series that was broadcast on CBS for four episodes from September 12 to October 4, 1977.
 The series follows famed American frontiersman Daniel Boone on his adventures before his marriage.
 His three companions are Peter Dawes, a 12-year-old English boy, a runaway slave named Hawk, and a Cherokee named Tsiskwa.
 Meanwhile, Rebecca Bryan waits at home hoping she and Daniel will marry someday.

 The 1960s Daniel Boone series starring Fess Parker had been a commercial success, but was often mocked for its historical inaccuracies.
 The makers of Young Dan'l Boone sought to be more realistic.
 The series was shot on location in the Appalachian Mountains near where the real Daniel Boone grew up.
-The plots were based more on actual events, but the show had poor ratings and was soon cancelled.
+The plots were based more on actual events.